elliptic-shiho/paperman/README.md

 =========

 # What?
-A Simple paper manager based POSIX.
+A Simple paper manager.
+this is (approximately) POSIX-based application.

 # License
 MIT License